NikolaiIST/NikolaiIST/README.md

 Besides programming, I love to read and learn about new technologies.
 I am always looking for ways to improve my skills and knowledge.

-In my free time, I like to spend time with my friends and family, play video games and listen to music.

 If you have a project in mind, feel free to contact me - I'm always willing to help!

 I'm excited to see what the future of technology has to offer.
 I'm sure it will continue to play an important role in our lives.